Rastafari: Exile in Babylon

+Return to Zion

-Rastas view "Zion" as an ideal to which they aspire.
+Rastas view Zion as an ideal to which they aspire.
 As with "Babylon", this term comes from the Bible, where it refers to an idealised Jerusalem.
-Rastas use "Zion" either for Ethiopia specifically or for Africa more broadly, the latter having an almost mythological identity in Rasta discourse.
-Many Rastas use the term "Ethiopia" as a synonym for "Africa"; thus, Rastas in Ghana for instance described themselves as already living within "Ethiopia".
+Rastas use "Zion" either for Ethiopia specifically or for Africa more broadly.
+Many Rastas use the term "Ethiopia" as a synonym for Africa, following its usage in English translations of the Bible.
+Rastas in Ghana, for instance, describe themselves as already living within "Ethiopia".
 Other Rastas apply the term "Zion" to Jamaica or they use it to describe a state of mind.

-In portraying Africa as their "Promised Land", Rastas reflect their desire to escape what they perceive as the domination and degradation that they experience in Babylon.
+Rastas believe that Africa, as the Promised Land, will allow them to escape the domination and degradation they experience in Babylon.

 During the first three decades of the Rastafari movement, it placed strong emphasis on the need for the African diaspora to be repatriated to Africa.
 To this end, various Rastas lobbied the Jamaican government and United Nations to oversee this resettlement process.
 Other Rastas organised their own transportation to the African continent.
 Critics of the movement have argued that the migration of the entire African diaspora to Africa is implausible, particularly as no African country would welcome this.

 By the movement's fourth decade, the desire for physical repatriation to Africa had declined among Rastas, a change influenced by observation of the 1983–1985 famine in Ethiopia.
 Rather, many Rastas saw the idea of returning to Africa in a metaphorical sense, entailing the restoration of their pride and self-confidence as people of black African descent.
 The term "liberation before repatriation" began to be used within the movement.
 Some Rastas seek to transform Western society so that they may more comfortably live within it rather than seeking to move to Africa.
 There are nevertheless many Rastas who continue to emphasise the need for physical resettlement of the African diaspora in Africa.

 Salvation and paradise

 Rastafari is a millenarian movement, espousing the idea that the present age will come to an apocalyptic end.
-Many practitioners believe that on this Day of Judgement, Babylon will be overthrown, with Rastas being the chosen few who survive the upheaval.
-With Babylon destroyed, Rastas believe that humanity will be ushered into a "new age".
-This is conceived as being a millennium of peace, justice, and happiness in which the righteous shall live in Africa, now a paradise.
+Many practitioners believe that on this Day of Judgment, Babylon will be overthrown, with Rastas being the chosen few who survive the upheaval.
+With Babylon destroyed, Rastas believe that humanity will enter a "new age", a millennium of peace, justice, and happiness in which the righteous shall live in Africa.
 In the 1980s, many Rastas believed that the Day of Judgment would happen around the year 2000.
 A view then common in the Rasta community was that the world's white people would wipe themselves out through nuclear war, with black Africans then ruling the world, something that they argued was prophesied in the Book of Daniel.